-Your Round 2 Application Status Check
+Your MBA Round 2 Application Status Check

 2. Did I develop a targeted MBA resume?

-An MBA resume differs considerably from a professional one as each accomplishes a different goal.
 A professional resume shows potential employers that you have the specific skills and experiences they are looking for.
 You are selling your ability to do a particular job and should include industry-specific terminology and jargon.
-An MBA resume, on the other hand, should provide evidence that you have been successful and demonstrated leadership.
-You are selling your future potential.

 3. Do I have a well-articulated personal story?